allenai/allennlp-guide/chapters/part1/your-first-model.md

 <img src="/part1/your-first-model/allennlp-model.svg" alt="AllenNLP model" />

-Now that we now what our model is going to do, we need to implement it.
+Now that we know what our model is going to do, we need to implement it.
 First, we'll say a few words about how `Models` work in AllenNLP:

 * An AllenNLP `Model` is just a PyTorch `Module`